allenai/natural-instructions/tasks/README.md

 `task608_sbic_sexual_offense_binary_classification` | Determine whether the post is sexually offensive/explicit or not | Binary Classification
 `task609_sbic_potentially_offense_binary_classification` | Determine whether the post is potentially offensive or not | Binary Classification
 `task610_conllpp_ner` | Recognize and label proper nouns (Named Entity Recognition) | NER/Labeling
+`task612_yorubabbc_classification` | Given a news article headline from Yoruba BBC, classify the label of the headline. | Classification
 `task614_glucose_cause_event_detection` | Given a story and a selected sentence, find an event in the story that caused that sentence | Sentence Generation
 `task611_mutual_multi_turn_dialogue` | Given a conversation between two people and 4 options on how the conversation should continue, choose the most reasonable option | Multiple-Choice Question
 `task610_conllpp_ner` | Recognize and label proper nouns (Named Entity Recognition) | NER/Labeling